 The Secret Lagoon has been around since 1891, making it one of the oldest geothermal pools in Iceland.
 It's also one of the most magnificent natural hot spring pools in the world, located just 25 km from the Geysir geothermal area in the small village of Flúðir (Fludir).

-The natural temperature of the water here is around 38 to 40°C all year-round.
-It’s smaller than the iconic Blue Lagoon in Iceland, but that means it’s also less busy, making it the ideal place for relaxing.
+The natural temperature of the secret lagoon is around 38 to 40°C all year-round.
+It's smaller than the iconic Blue Lagoon in Iceland, but that means it's also less busy, making it the ideal place for a relaxing golden circle detour.

 This family-run vegetable farm is a must if you're up for a culinary delight.
 Located slightly off the main Golden Circle track on Route 35, only 20km from the Geysir you'll find the Friðheimar (Fridheimer) farm, a series of greenhouses with bright artificial lighting.